 - Direct Diplomacy (with Ben Rowswell, since May 2016), practitioners and students explore the transformation that digital tools are bringing to the practice of diplomacy

-My professional activities have shifted from my training as a purely analytical social scientist (i.e., I think my research has implications, but it's for others to figure out what those are), to a more engaged stance where I point to implications of my research and am increasingly engaging policy-makers directly.
+His professional activities have shifted from his training as a purely analytical social scientist to a more engaged stance where he points to implications of his research and is increasingly engaging policy-makers directly.

-This shift has come about through teaching (first in the MA Asia Pacific Policy Studies, now in the Master of Public Policy and Global Affairs), but also through my curiosity about internet-based communication tools.
-From setting up the first social science webpage for my department in graduate school to recent attempts to keep up with new formats and their uses, I have tried to understand communication tools and how they might be put to use in the social sciences and in policy-analysis and policy-making.
-When I am now writing about digital diplomacy or teaching policy communications, I do so from a mixed perspective as a research and practitioner.
-That is one of the reasons that I'm channeling my activities in this area mostly into blog posts and engagement with policy-makers.
+This shift has come about through teaching (first in the MA Asia Pacific Policy Studies, now in the Master of Public Policy and Global Affairs), but also through his curiosity about internet-based communication tools.
+From setting up the first social science webpage for his department in graduate school to recent attempts to keep up with new formats and their uses, he has tried to understand communication tools and how they might be put to use in the social sciences and in policy-analysis and policy-making.
+When he is now writing about digital diplomacy or teaching policy communications, he does so from a mixed perspective as a research and practitioner.
+That is one of the reasons that Julian is channeling his activities in this area mostly into blog posts and engagement with policymakers.

-In my hopes to develop opportunities for a more engaged involvement in the area of supplementary education, I have been largely frustrated, but that frustration in itself bears many lessons.
-Even though I remain convinced that supplementary education and its growth is a topic that policy-makers and other practitioners at many levels should be very attentive to, the fellowship of researchers in this field has only had limited success in calling attention to this issue.
-I have felt that the Japanese and Japanese policy-makers (natural targets for conclusions from my research focused on Japan) have been particularly unwilling to consider the implications of supplementary education.
+In his hopes to develop opportunities for a more engaged involvement in the area of supplementary education, he has been largely frustrated, but that frustration in itself bears many lessons.
+Even though he remains convinced that supplementary education and its growth is a topic that policymakers and other practitioners at many levels should be very attentive to, the fellowship of researchers in this field has only had limited success in calling attention to this issue.
+He has felt that the Japanese and Japanese policymakers (natural targets for conclusions from his research focused on Japan) have been particularly unwilling to consider the implications of supplementary education.

 Strategic Analysis and Development of Mongolia

-My research on contemporary Mongolia has led me to two areas of professional practice: political risk analysis, global indices, and development assistance.
+Julian’s research on contemporary Mongolia has led him to two areas of professional practice: political risk analysis, global indices, and development assistance.

-The fact that Mongolia has established a functioning democracy following a revolution in 1990 is one of the aspects that have fascinated me about that country.
+The fact that Mongolia has established a functioning democracy following a revolution in 1990 is one of the aspects that have fascinated Julian about that country.
 Political developments are complicated, involve many players and have outsized implications for the fate of Mongolia.
-I often share my understanding of these political developments through the assessment of risks to investments, but also to future efforts in democratization.
+He often shares his understanding of these political developments through the assessment of risks to investments, but also to future efforts in democratization.

-My attention to Mongolia has also brought me into contact with various efforts to benchmark political and social developments globally.
-As an example of such benchmarking, see the "Mongolia Scorecard" I maintain on the Mongolia Focus blog.
-Beyond an understanding of the construction of such indices, I also serve as the Mongolia analyst for a number of them.
+Julian’s attention to Mongolia has also brought him into contact with various efforts to benchmark political and social developments globally.
+As an example of such benchmarking, see the “Mongolia Scorecard” he maintains on the Mongolia Focus blog.
+Beyond an understanding of the construction of such indices, he also serves as the Mongolia analyst for a number of them.